 California lawmakers are being accused of bailing out utility companies responsible for the wildfires

-California legislators have been mulling around the idea of moving forward laws, regulations, and ordinances that help protect some of the biggest utility companies in the state – some of which have been found responsible for causing more than a dozen wildfires across the state in just the last year alone.
+California legislators have been mulling around the idea of moving forward laws, regulations, and ordinances that help protect some of the biggest utility companies in the state – some of which have been found responsible for causing more than a dozen wildfires across the state in just the last year alone., according to car accident attorney San Francisco CA.

 This obviously has humanitarians up in arms, feeling as though the state government leaders have sold out the people of California to shore up some of their bigger campaign donors.
 Things are getting ugly.